-Home to automobile giants Toyota, Honda and Mitsubishi, Nagoya has truly seen through its turbulent times during the World War II to flourish into a major economic hub.
+Home to automobile giants Toyota, Honda and Mitsubishi, Nagoya in Japan has truly seen through its turbulent times during the World War II to flourish into a major economic hub.

 Best of Nagoya